grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 ## Alertmanager

-Meta monitoring in Alertmanager also requires having a Prometheus/Mimir server, or other metrics database, collecting and storing metrics exported by Alertmanager.
+To implement meta monitoring in Alertmanager, you need to have a Prometheus/Mimir server or other metrics database that collects and stores metrics exported by Alertmanager.
 For example, if using Prometheus you should add a `scrape_config` to Prometheus to scrape metrics from your Alertmanager.

 Here is an example of how this might look: